Office Acoustics: How to Reduce Workplace Noise

 If your workplace covers a couple of floors, noise can be a challenge.
 This can arise from employees dragging desks on the upper floor or merely walking around.
 You can put an end to these distractions by either making changes to the floors or ceilings.

 For solutions that involve the ceiling, installing noise-absorbing ceilings can be ideal.
+There are a variety of stylish options available on the market these days such as suspended metal ceiling tiles which keep adjacent rooms significantly quieter.
 On the other hand, your office flooring material choice will determine how much noise the lower floors get exposed to.
 While concrete floors and carpets do great in reducing noise, they aren’t your only options.

 You can also rely on luxury vinyl tiles (LVT).
 Other than being easy to install and maintain, LVT floors tend to match the looks of hardwood or natural stones.
 If you already have a concrete floor, you will just need to conduct a bit of surface preparation before installing the LVT flooring.